 "You'd be surprised what you can learn when you get into people's kitchens, the utensils they used, and the food they ate.
 The best way to study the history of any country is to study the ceramic vessels or other means of storing food for their various civilizations."

 Marsha became a member of the Houston Potters Guild Shop, Inc. in 1992 and remained with that business until it closed in 2011.
-Currently, she has her work for sale at her ClayThings Studio in Cove, Texas and at The Art Center of Baytown, located at 110 W. Texas Avenue in Baytown, Texas.
-It is the home of the Art League of Baytown.
-Hours are Wednesday - Saturday, 10 - 4 p.m. with special occasions having extended hours.
+Currently, she has her work for sale at her ClayThings Studio in Cove, Texas; The Art Center of Baytown, located at 110 W. Texas Avenue in Baytown, Texas.
+Business hours are Wednesday - Saturday, 10 - 4 p.m. with special occasions having extended hours.
 Telephone is 281-427-2222.
 Marsha's work is also available through Lone Star Originals Gallery in Cedar Park, Texas.
 Yarn Bowls, Boot and Poinsettia ornaments are available for sale through the "True Texas" Gift Shop in Texas Highways Magazine.
 Look at their online store for that and many other original works by Texas Artists made in Texas.

 Marsha is a lifetime member of CAMEO (Clay Arts Museum and Educational Organization), The University of Houston, Clear Lake, Student/Alumni Art Association, Salt Grass Potters, and the Art League of Baytown.